rayfalls/social_network_analysis/README.md

-# Social Network Datamining and analysis
+# Social Network Datamining and Analysis

 This repositary is going to gather data from a public forum and do text analysis of data gathered.
 It is consisted with the following sections